 stat_peaks

-finds at which x positions local y maxima are located and
+finds local y maxima and stat_valleys

-by a format string compatible with sprintf()
+data frame.
+The formatting is controlled by a format string compatible with

 or strftime()